libembeddedhal/libxbitset/README.md

 # libxbitset

-Extension of std::bitset that includes multi-bit insertion and extraction and more
+Extension of std::bitset that includes multi-bit insertion and extraction and more.